Wakfu (TV series): Secondary characters

 A small bear-like Shushu who is imprisoned inside a map.
 In the beginning, he would only show the group where to go if they flattered him, but he would never give them proper directions.
 He was later eaten by an Arachnee (a spider-like creature) but ended up possessing the Arachnee and attacking the group.
 After being captured, Yugo promised to be Skribble's guardian if he would let them go.
 Skribble agreed and has since then been more agreeable to show the proper way.

 Sadida

-They are a humanoid species who are close to all things Mother Nature, and are most noticeable for being barefoot, having green hair, dark skin, and wearing clothes made out of leaves.
+They are a humanoid species who are close to nature and are most noticeable for being barefoot, having green hair, dark skin, and wearing clothes made out of leaves.
 The males have their hair covering their entire heads.
 They are all connected to the Tree of Life.